-No funds received under this Act may be used to provide career and technical programs to students prior to the middle grades, except that such students may use equipment and facilities purchased (Section 215).
-Yes ▼ 15.
+14. No funds received under this Act may be used to provide career and technical programs to students prior to the middle grades, except that such students may use equipment and facilities purchased (Section 215).
+[Yes • 15.
 Funds are used according to the requirements identified in Section 135.
-Yes ▼
+[Yes ▼

-Indi Individuals with Disabilities Education Act (IDEA) Part B Assurances: Basic and Preschool Jeff erson County (275) Public District - FY 2021 - District Funding Assurances - Rev 0 T he LEA assures the that it will comply with the following provisions: 1 .
-The expenditures of IDEA-B funds for services and goods are made exclusively for the benefit of children who meet the definitions and eligibility criteria for programs for exceptional children as found in 707 KAR Chapter 1.
-Yes ▼ 2 2.
-Special education and related services are provided in a manner consistent with policies and procedures required by the Individuals with Disabilities Education Act (IDEA) Part B. These policies and procedures address: free and appropriate public education, child identification, due process, evaluation, eligibility, individual education programs, placement in least restrictive environment, delivery of services, confidentiality, non-public schools, comprehensive system of personnel development, and IDEA-B funds.
-Yes ▼ 3 8.
-A goal of full educational opportunity has been established for all children with individual education programs, aged three (3) to twenty-one (21).
-Yes ▼ 4 The district manages its special education program in compliance with applicable state and federal law, including implementing regulations.
+Individuals with Disabilities Education Act (IDEA) Part B Assurances: Basic and Preschool Boone County (035) Public District - FY 2021 - District Funding Assurances - Rev 0 The LEA assures the that it will comply with the following provisions: The expenditures of IDEA-B funds for services and goods are made exclusively for the Yes benefit of children who meet the definitions and eligibility criteria for programs for exceptional children as found in 707 KAR Chapter 1.
+Yes Special education and related services are provided in a manner consistent with policies and procedures required by the Individuals with Disabilities Education Act (IDEA) Part B. These policies and procedures address: free and appropriate public education, child identification, due process, evaluation, eligibility, individual education programs, placement in least restrictive environment, delivery of services, confidentiality, non-public schools, comprehensive system of personnel development, and IDEA-B funds.
+A goal of full educational opportunity has been established for all children with individual Yes education programs, aged three (3) to twenty-one (21).
+The district manages its special education program in compliance with applicable state Yes and federal law, including implementing regulations.
 Failure to do so can lead to progressive sanctions which may include conditional approval of IDEA funds, withholding of payments of IDEA funds, withholding of Support Education Excellence in Kentucky (SEEK) add-on funds for exceptional children or other actions available under state and federal law as circumstances warrant.
-Yes ▼

-Chilc I Nutrition an d WIC Reauthorization Act of 2010, Sec.
-204 Assurance: Local Wellness Policies Jeffe efferson County (275) Public District - FY 2021 - District Funding Assurances - Rev 0 Th ie LEA assu res the that it will comply with the following provisions: 1. school district will comply with the following nondiscrimination statutes and s, any other related regulations, and any FNS and USDA nondiscrimination Yes ▼ i.
+Child Nutrition and WIC Reauthorization Act of 2010, Sec.
+204 Assurance: Local Wellness Policies

+Boone County (035) Public District - FY 2021 - District Funding Assurances - Rev 0

+1. chool district will comply with the following nondiscrimination statutes and , any other related regulations, and any FNS and USDA nondiscrimination Yes ▼ i.
 Title VI of the Civil Rights Act of 1964 (42 U.S.C.
 200d et seq.), USDA regulations at 7 CFR Part 15, Nondiscrimination, and Department of Justice regulations at 28 CFR Part 42, Nondiscrimination; Equal Employment Opportunity; Policies and Procedures; ii.
 Title IX of the Education Amendments of 1972 (20 U.S.C.
-1681 et seq.) and USDA regulations at 7 CFR Part 15a, Education Programs or Activities Receiving or Benefitting from Federal Financial Assistance; Section 504 of the Rehabilitation Act of 1973 (29 U.S.C.
+1681 et seq.) and USDA regulations at 7 CFR Part 15a, Education Programs or Activities Receiving or Benefitting from Federal Financial Assistance; iii.
+Section 504 of the Rehabilitation Act of 1973 (29 U.S.C.
 794), USDA regulations at 7 CFR Part 15b, Nondiscrimination on the Basis of Handicap in Programs and Activities Receiving Federal Financial Assistance, and Department of Justice regulations at 28 CFR Part 41, Implementation of Executive Order 12250, Nondiscrimination On The Basis of Handicap In Federally Assisted Programs; and iv.
 The Age Discrimination Act of 1975 (42 U.S.C.
-6101 et seq.), 2. effectuate gives this a school district assures that it will immediately take any measures necessary to the requirements in the laws, regulations, and directives.
+6101 et seq.), 2. effectuate t chool district assures that it will immediately take any measures necessary to the requirements in the laws, regulations, and directives.
 The State agency assurance in consideration of and for the purpose of obtaining the funds and es provided under this agreement.
 Yes ▼